 Planting trees in a fairly regulated process.
 A water licence and an environmental impact assessment (EIA) are required.

-Forestry South Africa (FSA) Tel: 011 268 1104/1 – Head Office, Tel: 033 346 0344 – Pietermaritzburg Regional Office www.forestry.co.za Forestry South Africa (FSA) represents the interests of 11 corporate forestry companies, about 1 300 commercial and some 20 000 emergent small-scale timber growers in the country.
+Forestry South Africa (FSA) Find details of the Head Office and Pietermaritzburg Regional Office on the FSA website, www.forestrysouthafrica.co.za FSA represents the interests of 11 corporate forestry companies, about 1 100 commercial and some 20 000 emergent small-scale timber growers in the country.
 In total its membership owns or controls well over 93% of the Industry’s plantations.
 It is thus regarded by all stakeholders, both private and public as being the representative body of the South African Forestry Industry.

 - Paper Manufacturer’s Association of South Africa (PAMSA) represents the country’s pulp and paper producers